Montasser Lahtimi

-Montasser Lahtimi (مُنتَصَّر لَحتِمِيّ; born 1 April 2001) is a Moroccan professional footballer who plays as a winger for Süper Lig club Trabzonspor.
+Montasser Lahtimi (مُنتَصَّر لَحتِمِيّ; born 1 April 2001) is a Moroccan professional footballer who last played as a winger for the Süper Lig club Trabzonspor.

-Professional career
+Club career

 Lahtimi began his senior career with FUS Rabat in 2019.
-He transferred to the Turkish club Trabzonspor on 18 August 2022 for a fee of €600K, signing a 3+1 year contract.
+He transferred to the Turkish club Trabzonspor on 18 August 2022 for a fee of €600,000, signing more than three 1-year contracts.

 International career

 Lahtimi is a youth international for Morocco.
 He played for the Morocco U17s at the 2021 Africa U-20 Cup of Nations and helped the team get to the quarterfinals.
-On 25 November 2021, he was called up to a training camp with the Moroco U23s.
+On 25 November 2021, he was called up to a training camp with the Morocco U23s.
 He was called up to the Morocco A' national team for the 2021 Islamic Solidarity Games.